michaeltandy/s3test/readme.md

 ## You might not want to use this.

-I'm no longer really convinced this is a very useful project.
-It was never as fast as I hoped for, and a change to the AWS client which forces https which makes this library a lot less convenient to use.
+**I'm no longer really convinced this is a useful project.** It was never as fast as I hoped for, and a change to the AWS client which forces https which makes this library a lot less convenient to use.
+For these reasons, tests using this library may well make your codebase harder to understand and maintain, not easier.
 You should consider injecting a mock AmazonS3Client using a library like mockito.

 ## So how do I use it?